 Doors open promptly at 4pm for preview night.
 If you are not set up by 4 your booth may be forfeit.

-Each dealer will be given 2 passes per booth unless you are a corner booth ($500) or you buy extra badges.
+Each dealer will be given 2 passes per booth (3 for corner booths) and you can buy up to 2 extra badges.
 If you are caught trying to bring others in without badges your booth will be forfeit.

 Outside food and drinks are prohibited, but we understand you will need to bring stuff to get you through.
 Cold Lunch for you and crew can be brought in along with water or soda.
 Please do not be brazen about this.
 The Convention Center is the final law on this.
 “Jim said” will not work so please be aware of the venue policies.
 If it is not brought to their attention they will not have a problem with it.

-LOAD IN will take place on the street at the South West and North West Loading Docks respectively.
+LOAD IN will take place on the street at the West building Loading Docks either Marquette and Tijeras.
 You can pull your cars into the turn out and park them in that area to unload them.
 Please be courteous to those around you.
 You cannot leave your cars parked for an extended period of time.
 They will be towed if left unattended after for longer than 10 minutes.
-You can also load in at the two front entrances to the convention center South West so we actually have 3 large entrances.
 You can pull up into the pull outs but you are asked to unload and move your car away asap.
 We will try to have staff to help you unload and set up.